Nawal095/Digit-Recognition/README.md

 # Digit-Recognition
-Handwritten Digit Recognition using MNIST Dataset
+Handwritten Digit Recognition using MNIST Dataset.
 This code is done in jupyter notebook fetching MNIST dataset from internet